ROCm/gpufort/python/gpufort/translator/implementation_details.md

 ### OpenACC parallelism levels

-OpenACC considers three levels of parallelism, *gang*, *worker*, and *vector*.
+OpenACC considers three levels of parallelism, *gang*, *worker*, and *vector* (ordered highest/coarsest level to lowest/finest level).
 Gangs run independently from each other and in arbitrary order.
 Since we consider NVIDIA and AMD GPU devices, we can map gangs to CUDA/HIP thread blocks, and we can map workers to CUDA *warps*/HIP *wavefronts*.

-While we refer to the OpenACC specification for more details, we explain a number of different example OpenACC compute constructs to show the implications of certain directives and attached parallelism clauses.
+While we refer to the OpenACC specification for more details, we explain a (large) number of different example OpenACC compute constructs to show the implications of certain directives and attached parallelism clauses.